 Make your own crispy homemade tortilla chips at home with this recipe.
 All you need is a bit of oil, corn tortillas, and salt.
 They're so much better when you make them on your own.
 They are best lightly fried, but you can also bake them.

-Making your own crispy tortilla chips at home is one of those basic skills you’ll wish you had all your life.
-In fact, it’s so easy, you probably COULD have had it all your life but never had the opportunity to try it.
+Making your own crispy homemade tortilla chips is one of those basic skills you'll wish you had all your life.
+In fact, it's so easy, you probably COULD have had it all your life but never had the opportunity to try it.

 I know, it's super easy and convenient to grab a bag of tortilla chips from the grocery store, and hey, there are some pretty good ones out there.
 But there is something about freshly made tortillas that can't be matched by any store bought product.